-- 16. Provide current and planned Traffic Signalization along proposed route: (Mark locations on the map with a rectangle with three circles inside it, or similar; use the same symbol and write "future" by the planned signals.) - 17.
-Provide current and planned Stop Sign Control on proposed route and on the cross-streets: (Mark locations on the map with an octagon or similar; use the same symbols and write "future" by the planned signs.) - 18.
-Major Traffic Generators along the proposed reclassified route:

-19. .
-Justification for the proposed revision based on definitions, characteristics and spacinguidance provided: ("To establish federal funding eligibility" is $\underline{NOT}$ a justification.)
-20. Provide any additional (optional) information or justification:
+17. Provide current and planned Traffic Signalization along proposed route: (Mark locations on the map with a rectangle with three circles inside it, or similar; use the same symbol and write "future" by planned signals.)
+18. Provide current and planned Stop Sign Control on proposed route and on the cross-streets (Mark locations on the map with an octagon or similar; use the same symbols and write "future" by planned signs.)
+19. Major Traffic Generators along the proposed reclassified route: 20.
+Justification for the proposed revision based on definitions, characteristics and spacing guidance provided: ("To establish federal funding eligibility" is NOT a justification.)
+21. Provide any additional (optional) information or justification:

-- 21. Attach Support Resolutions & Letters: - 1.
-Local Council of Mayors or Councils of Mayors resolution(s) of support (required) - 2.
+- 22. Attach Support Resolutions & Letters: - 1.
+Local Council(s) of Mayors resolution(s) of support (required) - 2.
 Affected neighboring jurisdictions' letters of support (required) - 3.
 Requesting municipality's resolution of request (optional)